fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/12_operator_overloading/09_3way_comparisons.md

 ---

 <div class="note info">
-This lesson describes feature added in C++20
+This lesson describes a feature added in C++20.
 </div>

 ## defaulted comparisons